samelstob/notes/management-notes/podcasts/agile-for-humans.md

   - It's not the centre of our job but it's an important secondary skill.
 A true professional is going to try to develop some competence in both those primary skill areas and those secondary skill areas.
+  - Some technical people tend to use their necessary areas of expertise as coding, designing testing.
+I do think some of these other skills end up mattering or affecting peoples lives just as much or on some cases more.

 ## Competent estimation - budgeting context